rpakdel/bash-systemd-ip-iftt/readme.md

 ## Configure to run when network is available

 * Copy the provided systemd service to /etc/systemd/system
-* Update the service file to point to the bash script
+* Update the service file to point to the bash script.
-* Run (sudo) systemd start alarm-online and ensure it works correctly
+* Run (sudo) systemd start alarm-online and ensure it works correctly.
 * Run (sudo) systemd enable alarm-online
-* Reboot and ensure
+* Reboot and wait for the notification.